KOTYA8/PiFMX/README.md

 * **RDS POWER** - RDS signal level
 * **FM POWER** - Power issued by Raspberry Pi for FM
 * **CHANGE GPIO** - Change of Pin output for the antenna
-* **CONTROL OVER RDS GROUPS** - It will be possible to control the change of RDS groups
+* **CONTROL OVER RDS GROUPS** - It will be possible to control the speed of changing RDS groups

 # Development Statuses (RDS functions) (global and rds_ctl)
 **PI** (`-pi`) **GLOBAL** - ✅ realized